High School Parent/Student Handbook

 Lock Down/Shelter in Place

 In certain circumstances it may be necessary to lock down the high school or limit movement about or to or from the building by sheltering in place.
 In the event of a lockdown or shelter in place, teachers are to follow specific directions, lock classroom doors, and keep all students in the classroom until further notice.
 Parents should not come to the school to pick up their child, as students will not be released until the emergency has been cleared by authorities.
 Students may be reunited with their parents at a remote location.
 Our first priority is to ensure the safety and well-being of our students and staff.
-While we understand your desire to reach your children, we ask that you contact Mason Public Schools’ Administration Office, 676- 2484 for more information.
+While we understand your desire to reach your children, we ask that you contact Mason Public Schools’ Administration Office at (517) 676- 2484 for more information.

 Forms and Documentation Requests